EthACKdotOrg/orWall/README.md

 Yep, but this one doesn't block all traffic.
 It only redirect either all, or selected apps.
 In the latter case, it doesn't take care of the other apps.

 ### Well, we could do some mix with AFWall!
-Orbot flushes all iptables rules before adding its stuff… AFWall does something in the same way, adding new (useless inthis very case) tables and so on
+Orbot flushes all iptables rules before adding its stuff… AFWall does something in the same way, adding new (useless in this very case) tables and so on

 ### OK, so what… ?
 Torrific will allow you to: